smok-serwis/smok-client/docs/how-to-start.rst

 This method should provide this pathpoint.
 Note that it doesn't need to provide pathpoints that you will create and register manually.
 If a predicate cannot be found, it should raise `KeyError`.

+The pickle for predicates will be used for persisting the state of alarm detectors, aka :term:`predicate` .

 Note that first letter of the pathpoint defines it's type.
 Allowed are: